Many Students face struggles while writing the dissertation methodology, as it feels confusing and demanding.

 While preparing the dissertation methodology, keep in mind that the more unorthodox your methodology is, the stronger its justification.

-Tip 6: Be Clear, Logical About Defending Your Methods
+Tip 6: Be Clear And Logical About Defending Your Methods

-Everything must be backed up with accurate, logical arguments in research.
+Accurate and logical arguments must support all aspects of research.
 While writing the methodology section, elaborate to your readers what your logic is, not that of another researcher or writer, but solely yours, behind using method A over method B.

 Also, clarify how sampling technique B would not have helped you as much as sampling technique T did (hypothetical labels here, of course).